Kopano-dev/kustomer/docs/kopano-licenses.md

 The license claims are checked by supported builds of the corresponding Kopano software.

+### Kopano Groupware (**groupware**)

+Groupware licenses are validated by kopano-server and kopano-webapp.

+Kopano-server uses the `max-users` claim to limit the number of active users.
+A warning if an operation has failed because of these limits is logged.
+Also the claims `multiserver` and `multitenant` are checked and if they are active in the configuration but not covered by the active license claim set, the kopano-server's license status is reported accordingly.

+Without the `archiver` claim in the active claim set, connections to the server from kopano-archiver are not possible and are rejected.

+Whenever the active license claim set changes, kopano-server logs the new **groupware** claims.

+If the current usage is not covered by the active license claim set, the server status is also made available to MAPI clients.

+Kopano-webapp shows a warning to all connected users if the server status is not zero.
+Furthermore, If the active license claim has the `payperuse` claim set to true, kopano-webapp still defers to the license status reported by kopano-server.
+If `payperuse` is not set, kopano-webapp requires a **groupware** license in the active claim set in addition to the other checks to avoid the warning to appear to users.

+The **groupware** claim `max-shared` is currently ignored.

 #### Kopano Meet (**meet**)

 Meet licenses are validated by kwmserver.
 On startup and on any change of the